 Garages should not be visible from the street, instead located behind the buildings, in basements, or at upper levels.
-Upper level garages or parking should not be visible from the street.
-Where this is unavoidable the elevations should be designed with particular care.
-The area of windows or other openings should not exceed the area of solid wall.
+Upper legarages or parking should not be visible from the street.
+Where this is unavoidable the elevations should be designed with partial lar care.
+The area of windows or other openings should not care area of solid wall.